Diets and Eating Patterns

 Ketogenic Diet

 If you feel strongly about trying the ketogenic diet, or if it is recommended by your trusted medical provider, please see a qualified registered dietician (RD) for guidance.
-Many cancer centers have nutrition experts on their staff to help patients navigate the sometimes complicated world of specialized nutrition.
+Many cancer centers have nutrition experts on their staff to help patients navigate the complicated world of specialized nutrition.